esdc-edsc/Welcome/README.md

 # Welcome

-Defining policys and recommendations for repos under this Organization.
+Defining policies and recommendations for repos under this Organization.

-Any teams in Employment and Scotial Development Canada that want to host code under this organization are welcome to.
+Any teams in Employment and Social Development Canada that want to host code under this organization are welcome to.
 Please open an issue in this project with the template provided to get your project and group added.

 ## Recommendations, Guides & Tools

-### Starter tools
+### Starter Tools

 We have a few projects and documents to help ESDC teams start developing on GitHub or other Git platforms faster.